 You may submit no more than two prose pieces, each consisting of less than 1500 words.
 Please label your submission with your full preferred name and the number of prose pieces included.

 You may submit no more than three poems.
 Please label your submission with your full preferred name and the number of poems included.

 You may submit no more than ten images of a cohesive series.
 Please send artworks in .jpg or .tif format and label each file with the appropriate title.
 If possible, send 300dpi files, and if not, please have a high resolution version readily available upon request.
 Links and attachments of more than ten images will not be considered for publication.

 We look forward to receiving your submissions.
 Thank you for your contribution to Minetta Review!

-Responses are typically released 8 – 10 weeks after the submissions deadline.
+You will typically receive a response 4 – 10 weeks after the submissions deadline.
+Due to our high volume of submissions, only owners of accepted work will be contacted.
 Accepted pieces will be featured in print and electronically.
-At this time, no monetary compensation is provided to contributors.
-All rights revert to the contributor, whose authorization is required for reprints, and we kindly ask that reprints made elsewhere credit the Minetta Review as the original printer.
+Upon publication, all rights revert to the contributor, whose authorization is required for reprints, and we ask that reprints in other publications credit Minetta Review as the original printer.

-Print editions are made available free-of-charge to the NYU student body, to bookshops in Greenwich Village, and to certain locations throughout Manhattan.
-Recent selections are viewable on the newly renovated Minetta WordPress, and the Fall 2012 edition is now accessible free-of-charge through the Issuu service.
+Print editions are made available free-of-charge to the NYU student body, to bookshops in Greenwich Village, and to select locations throughout Manhattan.
+Since Spring 2012, issues are also available through Issuu.